// From Hello World to IO Monad

 lambda x: input_and_do(step3)

-This way, main can be rewritten in a single line:
+In this way, `main` can be rewritten in one line:

 def main():

-However, this looks a bit messy, so let’s format it slightly.
-We arrive at the final Python program, which looks very abstract (in a playful sense):
+However, it looks a bit messy, so do some formatting.
+We get the final Python program, which looks very abstract (in a fun way):

 def input_and_do(next_step):